globaldothealth/autoparser/README.md

 which should automatically convert the dates for you.

-2. ADTL can't find my schema (error: No such file or directory ..../x.schema.json) autoparser puts the path to the schema at the top of the TOML file, relative to the *current location of the parser* (i.e, where you ran the autoparser command from).
+2. ADTL can't find my schema (error: No such file or directory ..../x.schema.json) AutoParser puts the path to the schema at the top of the TOML file, relative to the *current location of the parser* (i.e, where you ran the autoparser command from).
 If you have since moved the parser file, you will need to update the schema path at the top of the TOML parser.